tomdee/calico-docker-prototype/docs/L2RoutedPrototype.md

    * `C=$(sudo ./calico run 192.168.1.3 --host=172.17.8.102 --master_ip=172.17.8.101 --group=C_GROUP -- -ti  ubuntu)`
    * `D=$(sudo ./calico run 192.168.1.4 --host=172.17.8.102 --master_ip=172.17.8.101 --group=SHARED_GROUP -- -ti  ubuntu)`

-At this point, it should be possible to attach to B (`sudo docker attach $B`) and check that it can ping D (192.168.1.4) but not A or C. A and C are in their own groups so shouldn't be able to ping anyone else.
+At this point, it should be possible to attach to B (`docker attach $B`) and check that it can ping D (192.168.1.4) but not A or C. A and C are in their own groups so shouldn't be able to ping anyone else.

 Finally, after all your containers have finished running, to ensure everything is cleaned up, you can run